 There are numerous possible answers for this one.
 Scholars are not in agreement.
 1. The books are not always in chronological order.
 This event may have happened first even though its presented later in the book.
-2. It is also possible that if David's place in the royal household did occur first (which I think seems most likely) we are told that David was forced to flee Saul's home (after his farewell to Jonathan).
+2. It is also possible that if David's place in the royal household did occur first (which I think seems most likely) we are told that David was forced to flee Saul's home (after his moving farewell to Jonathan).
 During this period of absence Saul may have seen him from a distance and questioned who he was (possibly even suspecting this was the David he had banished). or again, he may have known him but recognized the Power HaShem had placed within him.
-In any case there is no clear answer either way and so there is no certain contradiction
+In any case there is no clear answer either way and so there is no certain contradiction here.

-David committed many sins as well as many acts of righteousness.
+David committed many sins as well as many acts of righteousness according to the Scriptures.
 As discussed before, such literalism often leads one to confusion.
 No contradiction here, only the picking of nits.